-Coaching always starts by an application, translated into a goal.
+Coaching always starts by a request, translated into a goal.
 A contract is established to fix the location of the sessions, their description, their pace and duration, the fee, the cancellation conditions, the indicators that the goal is reached, the code of ethics...

-Halfway through, an evaluation can be done as well as a possible reframing.
+Halfway through any session, an evaluation can be done as well as a possible reframing.

 When the objective is reached, an assessment is carried out.

 How much time does a coaching process take?

 It is highly variable.
 Everything depends on the need of the client.
 It all depends on the client’s need.
 This can last from one month to one year in general.
 The pace and frequency of sessions are to be evaluated with the coach and depend on the goal that is fixed.